$225/person

 19th Wildflower Pilgrimage

-at the Highlands Nature Sanctuary
+at the Highlands Nature Sanctuary, April 17-19, 2026

 You can count the springs of your life.
-Who would want you to miss even one year of wildflowers?
+Who would want to miss even one year of wildflowers?
 The Highlands Nature Sanctuary, centered on the Rocky Fork Gorge, and other Arc of Appalachia in nearby preserves present some of the richest wildflower displays to be found in the Eastern United States, if not the world.
 This is in large part due to the scale of land preservation that has been accomplished in this region, and the wealth of moisture and minerals in the underlying limestone and dolomite bedrock.
 These karst country landscapes of springs, rock arches, seeps, and sinkholes produce an unusual abundance and density of wildflowers each spring in mid-April.
 We expect to catch the floral showcase during the Pilgrimage near peak, presenting awe-inspiring drifts of wildflowers in the preserves we will be visiting.

 Full Weekend Tuition: $225 per person.
 Includes two evenings of presentations, two days of field trips, breakfasts on Saturday and Sunday, and dinner on Saturday evening.